Ohio Section 8 Housing

 Who Qualifies for Section 8 Housing in Ohio?

-It's worth noting that meeting the eligibility criteria does not guarantee that an applicant will receive Section 8 housing assistance, as the program is subject to funding availability and other factors.
+Meeting the eligibility criteria does not guarantee that an applicant will receive Section 8 housing assistance, as the program is subject to funding availability and other factors.
 However, those who meet the eligibility criteria should apply to increase their chances of receiving assistance.

 What is the Maximum Amount of Rent That Section 8 Will Pay in Ohio?